brunofok/react/README.md

 ### `npm install`

 Run this for the first time, after cloning this repository.
-This will create the nodejs folder with the necessary files.
+This will create the nodejs folder with the necessary modules.

 ### `npm start`